 Here there are ready for the next layer.
 Lookin’ spiffy, eh?

-Don’t they look great and you would never know they weren’t some pricey Restoration Hardware finds.
+Don’t they look great?
+Likewise, you would never know they weren’t some pricey Restoration Hardware finds.

 So, go on, give this method a try, and create unique decor (indoors and out).
 You’ll be spraying everything in sight!